Lendiom/docs/docs/app/payment-processing/payarc.md

 ---
 id: payarc
 title: "Processor: PayArc"
-description: Information and links about the integration with PayArc
+description: Integration details and fee structure for PayArc payment processing.
 ---

 ## Introduction
-Beginning in Q4 of 2023, Lendiom integrated with a new payment processor.
-After doing research and talking with several different processors, we settled on PayArc to be the processor of choice moving forward.
-We had several reasons for switching processors, including, but not limited to, their support and understanding of our product and our customers (you, the land or rental owner).
-Additionally, we wanted to work with a processor that we could easily call and get human support.
-Plus, with their fee structures, we are able to offer lower processing rates than previous.
+In Q4 of 2023, Lendiom partnered with [PayArc](https://payarc.com/payarc-and-lendiom-forge-alliance-to-enhance-payment-solutions-for-real-estate-industry/) as our primary payment processor.
+This decision was based on PayArc’s strong support capabilities, deep understanding of the real estate industry, and customer-focused approach.
+With PayArc, Lendiom can offer lower processing rates, enhanced service, and direct access to human support for our users—landlords and property managers.

-## Fees
+## Processing Fees

-The fees for using PayArc vary depending on each business.
-However, we can guarantee that our fees will not exceed the following rates:
+PayArc’s fees vary by business, but Lendiom guarantees that rates will not exceed the following:

-* Credit Card Transactions: 3.4% + $0.35 per transaction
+- **Credit Card Transactions**: 3.4% + $0.35 per successful transaction
-* ACH (Bank) Transactions: 1.0% + $0.30 per transaction
+- **ACH (Bank) Transactions**: 1.0% + $0.30 per successful transaction

-To find out your specific processing rates, please visit the PayArc information page within Lendiom.
+To view your specific processing rates, visit the PayArc section within the Lendiom platform.

 ## Monthly Fees

-For credit card processing, there is a minimum monthly fee that covers various expenses such as statement generation, direct deposits, and PCI compliance.
-The good news is that this fee decreases as you process more transactions.
-This means that the more you use our service, the lower your monthly fee will be.

-Additionally, for bank (ACH) processing - which is optional - there is a minimum monthly fee of $10.
-Similar to credit card processing, this fee also decreases as you process more ACH transactions.
+PayArc imposes a minimum monthly fee for both credit card and ACH processing:

+### Credit Card Processing
+- Covers costs such as statement generation, direct deposits, and PCI compliance.
+- The fee decreases as transaction volume increases, rewarding higher usage.

+### ACH (Bank) Processing
+- Optional service with a minimum monthly fee of **$10**.

+## PCI Compliance

+Since each business operates as its own merchant, maintaining PCI compliance is your responsibility.
+PayArc facilitates this process by sending a **PCI Compliance Questionnaire** email via **Security Metrics**.

+### Compliance Process
+1. Complete the basic questionnaire to confirm PCI compliance.
+2. Call PayArc support if you need guidance—they’re available to assist.

+**Important**: Using the Lendiom-PayArc integration inherently ensures PCI compliance.
+You just need to complete the questionnaire for verification.

+### Non-Compliance Fees
+Failure to complete the questionnaire will result in additional monthly charges:
+- **After 60 days**: $29.95 per month.
+- **After 180 days**: $49.95 per month.

+We strongly recommend setting aside 30 minutes to complete the questionnaire promptly.